 Russian Kvas or Kvass is a refreshing fermented drink that is usually made from Rye bread.
-It’s almost like a version of Russian Coca-Cola that has been drunk for hundreds of years in Eastern Europe.
+It’s popularity is almost like a version of Russian Coca-Cola that has been drunk for hundreds of years in Eastern Europe.
 It’s classed as a non-alcoholic drink, and usually contains about 0.05% alchol in it, like your de-alcoholized beer in the grocery store.

 - loaf of dark Rye Bread 400g (the darker the better)

 - 1½ cups sugar

 - 2 teaspoons brewers yeast (7 grams or 1 packet)

 - Fill large stock pot with 5 litres of water and bring to a boil.

 - Toast the bread on the darkest toaster setting.
 The darker the toast, the darker the kvas will be, a little blackness is ok. (fyi...the smoke alarm might go off)

 - When the water is boiled, remove from heat.
 Add the toast to the boiling water, cover and allow to cool (better to leave overnight).

 - Strain the toasted bread using a cheese cloth.

 - The kvas will be cold at this moment.
 Quickly warm up the kvas on the stove, until it is warm and around 35°C/95°F. Don't use water hotter than 45°C/110°F, or it will kill the yeast.
 If the water is cold, the yeast won't activate.